utkarsh-gpt/dcharades/ideas.md

 3. The app should use WebSockets or WebRTC for real-time communication between the two players.
 4. The app should have a user-friendly interface for selecting game settings, displaying the timer, and facilitating the gameplay.
 5. The app should ensure a smooth and lag-free experience for both players during the game session.

+##4.
+Bollywood Song Guessing Game

+**Bollywood Melody Master**

+Design and develop a two-player online game where players compete to guess Bollywood songs from audio clips, lyrics, or humming.
+The game celebrates Indian music culture with multiple rounds of musical challenges.

+Game Flow:
+1. Two players join a game session and select difficulty level (90s classics, 2000s hits, recent chartbusters, or mixed).
+2. Players take turns being the "performer" and "guesser" across different challenge types.
+3. Challenge types include: Audio Clip (5-10 second song snippets), Lyric Lines (display 2-3 lines of lyrics), Humming Round (player hums the tune), and Instrumental Only (music without vocals).
+4. Each correct guess earns points, with bonus points for guessing within the first 10 seconds.
+5. Special "Antakshari Round" where players must name a song starting with the last letter of the previous song.

+Game Requirements:
+1. Database of popular Bollywood songs across different eras with audio clips, lyrics, and metadata.
+2. Real-time audio streaming capabilities for song clips and player humming.
+3. Timer system with 30-60 second rounds depending on challenge type.
+4. Scoring system with multipliers for quick guesses and difficulty bonuses.
+5. Voice recording functionality for humming rounds.

+##5.
+Indian Celebrity Connections

+**Filmi Rishta**

+A connection-based game where players link Bollywood celebrities, movies, and industry relationships.
+Players compete to create the longest chains of connections within time limits.

+Game Flow:
+1. Players start with a random celebrity name and must create connection chains.
+2. Valid connections include: co-starred in movies, family relationships, director-actor collaborations, or production house associations.
+3. "Six Degrees" challenge to connect two seemingly unrelated celebrities.
+4. "Family Tree" rounds focusing on Bollywood dynasties and relationships.
+5. Bonus points for lesser-known but valid connections.

+Game Requirements:
+1. Comprehensive database of Bollywood relationships and collaborations.
+2. Real-time validation of connection claims with supporting evidence.
+3. Visual network display showing connection chains.
+4. Timer-based rounds with increasing complexity.
+5. Hint system for stuck players with point penalties.

+## 6. 1 second movie guess Bollywood.